geekinglcq/Buy2Die/Demand&Design.md

 4. Detail page: show full info of goods with buy button, fill in amount you want to buy and click this but to payment page.
 5. Payment page : show payment info, input the pwd, if (amount >0)&&(user's money is more than price)&&(shipping address is not empty), succeed to buy it.
 Otherwise alter ErrorInfo and return.
 6. In the top-right of navigation bar show username.
 After click it, redirect to UserInfo page.
-7. UserInfo page: show user info , recharge button and Shippint-Address-Set button.
+7. UserInfo page: show user info , recharge button and Shippint-Address-Set button.User handle the stuff of recharg and setting shipping address in the same page of userInfo.
-8. Recharge page:
+8. Recharge:
 input the money you want to recharge and pwd, click confirm, done.
 Change DB->userinfotable->balance.
 9. Set shipping address.(To be simple, each user has only one address).
 ![Picture](https://github.com/geekinglcq/Buy2Die/blob/master/UI%20layout.png)